OWASP/www-staff/projects/201912-events-form.md

    3. CSV export for badges
    4. [Nice to have] Live link with Boomset for badge

+## Product/SKUs
+- Products are tied to an event
+- Products have a name, price, inventory-quantity, and optionally a start/end date (to handle early bird promotions)
+- Outside of the Events Form products have other metadata like Speaker/Trainer name, etc.

+## Discount Codes for v1.0
+- Discount codes have a unique identifying string
+- Codes are for a set price discount
+- Shopping cart minus discount code value is no less than $0.

 ## Slack Bot Requirements
 1. /event-lookup
    1. Responds with a list of events from now-30 days through "end of time" that include Name (as URL to online report from above), total-Number-of-registrats